Monday, 4 April 2016

 The process of layering consists of layering one photo on top of another in photoshop, then lowering the opacity of the two photos on the top of the stack.
 After doing this we resized the now faded layers so that the three images of our model overlapped, creating that hallucination effect we were after.
 We changed the colour of two of the images to reinforce the colour hue in the video, to again spread the image of our band across as many platforms as possible in order to promote the brand.

 We then came up with a series of fictional names to tracks that aurally fitted the genre (nasty is another track on the prodigy's album The day is my enemy) We then scaled and coloured the text and overlaid it onto the images of our model.
-Without the use of digital technology it would have been extremely difficult to produce a good digipak that suited the style we were going for.

-The Website.
 The Creation of the website has been a big learning opportunity for me to learn my way around website building softwares which I'm sure will become a useful skill in the not too distant future.
 The website creators I am familiar with now after the production of our products are Wix and Wordpress, but we only used Wix to build our website.

 Similarly with the digipak, my level of understanding of website building software isn't up to the standard of my film editing and manipulation software understanding.